LucasZapico/dev.lucaszapico.space-v4/src/content/notes/typescript/typescript-catch.md

 Typescript delivers new features or simpler features to what would be more complete JavaScripts.

-Out of the box, TypeScript uses types that for extra error checking.
+Out of the box, TypeScript uses types for extra error checking.

 ### Why use TypeScript

 __Example__

-The following is an example of an addition function, but because of the native behavior of JavaScript this can result in a logical error in our code.
-Because of how JavaScript handles the `+` operater a string is pass to our addition function it will concat said strings.
-Which, in this case is not the desired function.
-The reason this is an issue is because no error will be thrown.
+The following is an example of an additional function, but because of the native behavior of JavaScript, this can result in a logical error in our code.
+Because of how JavaScript handles the `+` operator a string is passed to our addition function it will concat said strings.
+Which, in this case, is not the desired function.
+The reason this is an issue is that no error will be thrown.

 ```javascript
 function add(num1, num2){